meetuparchive/swarm-design-system/src/content/design/layout.md

 ---------------------------------------

 # Chunk
-[Chunk](https://meetup.github.io/meetup-web-components/?selectedKind=Chunk&selectedStory=default&full=0&down=1&left=1&panelRight=0&downPanel=kadirahq%2Fstorybook-addon-actions%2Factions-panel) is the smallest unit used to separate content.
+[Chunk](https://meetup.github.io/meetup-web-components/?selectedKind=Chunk&selectedStory=default&full=0&down=1&left=1&panelRight=0&downPanel=kadirahq%2Fstorybook-addon-actions%2Factions-panel) is the smallest unit used to separate discreen "chunks" of content.

 While larger components like _Stripe_ and _Section_ divide larger collections of related content, _Chunk_ provides separation for smaller blocks of related content using whitespace.